Debt can affect anyone at any age. Whether you are fresh out of college or close to retirement, you may have debt in some shape or form.

 She color code matches each bill to a specific paycheck from which the money will come to pay it.

-Love says the calender method is a trial and error method to figure out the best way to pay your bills.
+Love says the calendar method is a trial and error method to figure out the best way to pay your bills.

 2. Paycheck Method